The Tesla Model X is a fully electric SUV to die for

 - Long Range

 The Long Range Model X – with a 100 kWh battery – can go about 283 miles (real world range) before it needs charging.
 Official WLTP range is 348 miles.

 The Model X Performance version has a slightly reduced range of 271 miles compared to the Long Range Model X, but it makes up for it with acceleration.
 0-60 mph is a phenomenal 2.6 seconds.
 This is known as ‘Ludicrous Mode’.

 There used to be a cheaper Standard Range version, but this model has been discontinued.

-Please note: Tesla have a habit of changing the specification of the Model X – and the pricing – often quite dramatically from one day to the next.
+Please note: Tesla have a habit of changing the specification of the Tesla X – and the pricing – often quite dramatically from one day to the next.
 The Standard Range Model X may well make a comeback.